-Only Applies to : If your business is in Northern Ontario, you could get help to hire a recent graduate to work on your information and communications technology project.
+Only Applies to : If your business is in Northern Ontario, you could get help to hire a recent graduate to work on your projects.

 Only Applies to : Obtain funding for your sustainable business or economic development activities if you are a Participating First Nation (or individual member of one) on the